 "I am not a child anymore.
 If you want to buy me a beer, fine," Ru said in a half-relaxed mood.

-"Alcohol is not available for purchase in the hospital cafeteria, but we will find a solution," Claude said cheerfully.
+"Alcohol is not available for purchase in the hospital cafeteria, but we will find a solution," Claude said, his voice brimming with joy.

 Ru quickly adjusted his appearance.
 Then he turned to the doctor and said, "Let's go."